koyeb-community/gcp-video-intelligence/README.md

 - Perform content moderation in videos
 - Deliver contextual advertisements
 - Build a recommendation engine
-- Media classification and archiving
+- Classify and archive media

 ## How the GCP video intelligence Function Works with Koyeb